SteelPh0enix/ESPTimeModule/README.md

 Responds with current time and date in format `YYYY-MM-DD HH:MM:SS` (with trailing zeros, if any) if connected to WiFi and request to the time server is successful.

-Responds with `REQUEST_ERROR:X` if request fails, where `X` is replaced with error code.
+Responds with `REQUEST_ERROR:X` if request fails, where `X` is replaced with error code (signed base-10 decimal, negative means internal ESP request error, positive means HTTP error).

 Responds with `NO_WIFI` if not connected to wifi.